 Personal story…each summer, I teach my kids about money by letting them decide how we spend money on entertainment and eating out.
 Guess what?
 They choose free activities almost every time and by the end of the summer, there is always leftover spending money.

-These frugal living tips on entertainment can be a saving grace to your budget.
+These frugal living tips on entertainment can be a saving grace on your budget.